SITHFAB002 – Provide Responsible Service of Alcohol Online Course

 A unique email address not previously used by another student.

-A driver’s licence, passport or another form of photo-identity, such as an 18+ card.
+A driver’s licence, passport, another form of photo-identity, such as an 18+ card or a student card that includes DOB and photo.

 Unique student identifier (USI) – a federal government requirement.
 You can get a USI as part of your registration.
 Click here to visit the USI website.